 The better explanation

 What does a bank do when it needs to raise short term without pulling an SVB fumble?
 It quietly offers its 0.1% a special deal.
-Nobody has to know until its all done.
+Nobody has to know until it is all done.

 A famous example is when Goldman gave Warren a sweet deal for 5 yards when it really needed it in 2008: cash for preferred shares with a guaranteed dividend, and also warrants to acquire more shares at a low strike.

-So like a pro, and several weeks before the public storm, Credit was offering all of its liquid billy customers a sweetener to move some over.
+So like a pro, and several weeks before the public storm, Credit may have offered its liquid customers a sweetener to move some cash over.

 The question